AkhilKushe/AnuRV32/CPU_Scratch/Obstc.md

 - interesting bug, needed to make signed wire, not happening with $signed in mux select line

 ---------------------------- ALU looks good -------------------------------------------------

+Memory load store equation :
+i.
+Found bug in load instruction
+    - lb, lh are signed loading
+    - lbu, lhu are unsigned loads
+    Current I think I have only implemented lb or lh in unsigned mode